BTBurke/toposort/README.md

 The function ```SortIndex(n Interface)``` will return a ```[]int``` which represents the execution order that satisfies all dependencies.
 You can in turn use this index with Go's sort method to sort the graph in place, if desired.

 Two types of possible errors are returned.
-You can use type inference to get additional details about the problematic graph node.
+You can use type inference to take additional actions as necessary.
 See the tests for ideas.

 Error | Returned when
 ----- | -------------